Weather damages property along Lake Worth Lagoon

 Resch said they're working on hiring a recruiter and will be launching a national search for the next city manager.

-Public Works Director Jamie Brown is serving as the interim city manager who has been with the city for almost 13 years.
+Public Works Director Jamie Brown is serving as the interim city manager.
+Brown has been with the city for almost 13 years.

-"Luckily this isn't our first rodeo, we know the hot spots in the city that we need to address before the storm comes while the storm is here and afterwards so we're going to be well prepared," said Brown.
+"Luckily this isn't our first rodeo," Brown said.
+"We know the hot spots in the city that we need to address before the storm comes, while the storm is here and afterward, so we're going to be well prepared."

-"We close the pier for safety reasons, we have panels that basically go all the way out to the end of pier, we pop all those out cause usually they end up in the Boynton Inlet," said Brown.

-Brown said the weather may force them to cancel Friday night's bonfire event as the beach has seen erosion.
+He said the weather may force the city to cancel Friday night's bonfire event as the beach has seen erosion.

-"Palm Beach County Fire requires 50-feet of beach in order to have an event, we currently have 15 feet from the dune then we have an 8 foot drop off and then we have about 40 feet coming from the actual sea wall itself, so the beach is quickly eroding at the moment," Brown said.
+"Palm Beach County Fire (Rescue) requires 50 feet of beach in order to have an event," Brown said.
+"We currently have 15 feet from the dune, then we have an 8-foot drop-off and then we have about 40 feet coming from the actual seawall itself, so the beach is quickly eroding at the moment."

 He said the beach naturally will regenerate and are looking into resiliency projects in the next budget.

-The city said once the storms have passed, they will inspect the pier for damage and will reopen once it's safe to do so.
+Once the storm has passed, the city will inspect the pier for damage and will reopen it once it's safe to do so.